Updated April 14th 2023

-If you’re here, it’s likely because you feel your milk supply needs a boost.
-The most effective way to increase milk production is to effectively remove more milk.
-Milk production works on supply and demand.
-This means the more often milk is removed, the more milk is made.
+If you’re feeling like your milk supply needs a boost, the most effective way to increase milk production is to effectively remove more milk.
+This is because milk production works on supply and demand; the more often milk is removed, the more milk is made.

 Ultimately any use of a “milk boosting” supplement should be discussed with and used under the direction of a lactation consultant or a herbalist.
 This is because some can interact with medications and be contraindicated depending on your medical history.
 For this reason, I chose to make this smoothie with milk boosting foods instead of herbal supplements.